dgooden/state_machine/README.md

 ### User data

-Each state can save a simple struct (just key/value pairs, no functions, etc)
+Each state can save a struct as user data

 Adding user data to the current state:
 ```gml